joshhalley/LTRENT-2527-CLEUR-2023/Task 4 Python/Task4.md

 ### GET Controller List

-Below script uses the authentication class and then at the end run a GET for controllers and extracts just the [data] portion of the JSON and store it in a variable called items
+Below script uses the authentication class descibed above and then at the end run a GET for controllers and extracts just the [data] portion of the JSON and store it in a variable called items
 It now iterates over each device in the items with a for loop and extract data for the devicetype and deviceIP.
 After this display the data as specified in the print statement

 ```code
 vim get_sdwan_controller_1.py